Does your company need a Data Protection Officer?

 The requirements under Articles 37 to Article 39 will apply as if the designation had been mandatory.

-Your voluntarily DPO should also have the proper expertise, have adequate training, resources, place in your organization and report to upper management.
+Voluntarily DPO should also have the proper expertise, get adequate training, resources, place in your organization, and report to upper management.

 You have to consider the sensitivity of your industry, the sensitivity of personal data you are processing, and appoint a DPO who can handle the task.

 As a controller or a processor, you should document your internal analysis of whether they need to appoint a DPO or not as a demonstration that you have taken into account relevant factors in determining if you need a DPO.
 Click here if you want to find out whether you are a data controller or data processor.